turbulenz/turbulenz_engine/docs/source/end_user_support.rst

 Developers
 ----------

-The Turbulenz Development Client for Android is available to developers.
+In addition to the OS and browser combinations above, the *Turbulenz Developer Client* for Android and iOS is available to developers.
 Please see the :ref:`Developer Client section
 <developer_client_readme>` for details.